moonjukhim/GCP/Machine Learning on Google Cloud/README.md

 Index

+###### Day 1 How Google does Machine Learning
+- Introduction
+- What it Means to be AI-first
+- How Google does ML
+- Inclusive ML
+- Python Notebooks in the Cloud
+- Summary

+###### Day 2 Launching into ML
+- Introduction
+- Improve Data Quality
+- Exploratory Data Analysis
+- ML in Practice
+- Generalization and Sampling
+- Optimization
+- Summary

+###### Day 3 Introduction to TensorFlow

+###### Day 4 Feature Engineering

+###### Day 5 The Art and Science of ML

 ---

 ### Labs

-[ML on GCP C1] Analyzing data using AI Platform Notebooks and BigQuery Invoking Machine Learning APIs
+1. Analyzing data using AI Platform Notebooks and BigQuery
+2. Invoking Machine Learning APIs

 [ML on GCP C2] Improving Data Quality
 [ML on GCP C2] Exploratory Data Analysis Using Python and BigQuery [ML on GCP C2] Introduction to Linear Regression